mdmgamedev/tasktrack/README.md

 ### TaskTrack Readme File

 # How to use
-TaskTrack is a simple to-do list.
+TaskTrack is a simple to-do list app.
 You can add tasks to the list by typing the name of the task you want to add and clicking Create/pressing Enter

 You can also save and load to-do lists by clicking Save.
 Later on, you can click Load to load the saved list.
 By clicking Clear, you can clear the displayed list, but not the saved data.